Rule-Based Graph Programs Matching the Time Complexity of Imperative Algorithms: Case Study: The Bellman-Ford Algorithm

 When the rule \texttt{reduce} applies, the rule \texttt{set\_flag} subsequently sets the counter node's label to $-1$.
 This serves as an indicator that a negative-weight cycle was detected.
 Finally, conversely, if no negative-weight cycle is reachable from $r$, then no edge relaxation can occur during the \texttt{Final} procedure, and the rule \texttt{set\_flag} is never applied. \end{proof} \begin{thm}[Correctness of \texttt{bellman-ford}] The program \texttt{bellman-ford} is totally correct with respect to the specification at the beginning of Subsection \ref{ss:program-bf}. \end{thm} \begin{proof} Termination easily follows from Lemmata \ref{lem:term-relax} and \ref{lem:term-clean}, and Proposition \ref{prop:n-1-times}.
 An argument analogous to the proof of Lemma \ref{lem:term-relax} can be made with respect to the termination of \texttt{Final}.

 Let $G$ be the input graph.
-Let us split the remainder of this proof into two cases. \begin{cas} \textit{$G$ contains a negative-weight cycle reachable from the source.} Upon the termination of \texttt{count!}, the counter node is labelled $n-1$, where $n$ is the number of nodes in $G$.
+Let us split the remainder of this proof into two cases.

+\textit{Case 1:} $G$ contains a negative-weight cycle reachable from the source.
+Upon the termination of \texttt{count!}, the counter node is labelled $n-1$, where $n$ is the number of nodes in $G$.
 By Proposition \ref{prop:n-1-times}, the rule \texttt{decrement} is applied exactly $n-1$.
 Therefore, upon termination of the loop \texttt{(decrement; Relax!; Clean!)!}, the counter node is labelled $0$.
 As per Proposition \ref{prop:flag-bf}, \texttt{set\_flag} will apply during the execution of \texttt{Final}, and given that \texttt{set\_flag} is the only rule tempering with the list label of the counter node, an application of \texttt{flag} would entail that \texttt{set\_flag} was applied, and a negative-weight cycle reachable from the root was found.
-The program would subsequently invoke the \texttt{fail} command and fail, satisfying the specifications of the program. \end{cas} \begin{cas} \textit{$G$ does not contain a negative-weight cycle reachable from the source.} Analogously to the previous case, the counter node is labelled $n-1$ upon termination of the loop \texttt{(decrement; Relax!; Clean!)!}.
+The program would subsequently invoke the \texttt{fail} command and fail, satisfying the specifications of the program.

+\textit{Case 2:} $G$ does not contain a negative-weight cycle reachable from the source.
+Analogously to the previous case, the counter node is labelled $n-1$ upon termination of the loop \texttt{(decrement; Relax!; Clean!)!}.
 Given that no negative-weight cycle reachable from the source node exists in $G$, the rule \texttt{set\_flag} is never applied and the \texttt{fail} command is never invoked.
 The rule \texttt{delete\_counter} returns the root to the source node and deletes the counter (observe that no rule beside \texttt{set\_counter} and \texttt{delete\_counter} involves a dashed edge).
-Finally, as all shortest distances from the source can be achieved by a path of at most $n-1$ edges (Lemma \ref{lem:size-path}), the loop \texttt{(decrement; Relax!; Clean!)!} terminates after $n-1$ iterations (Proposition \ref{prop:n-1-times}), and $k$ iterations of the loop label the shortest weighted distances from the root to all other nodes by a path of at most $k$ edges (Lemma \ref{lem:shortest-dist}), all nodes reachable from the source have an integer appended to their list label denoting the smallest weighted distance from the root.
-Nodes that are not reachable from the source retained the string \texttt{f}. \end{cas} \end{proof}
+Finally, as all shortest distances from the source can be achieved by a path of at most $n-1$ edges (Proposition \ref{lem:size-path}), the loop \texttt{(decrement; Relax!; Clean!)!} terminates after $n-1$ iterations (Proposition \ref{prop:n-1-times}), and $k$ iterations of the loop label the shortest weighted distances from the root to all other nodes by a path of at most $k$ edges (Lemma \ref{lem:shortest-dist}), all nodes reachable from the source have an integer appended to their list label denoting the smallest weighted distance from the root.
+Nodes that are not reachable from the source retained the string \texttt{f}. \end{proof}